mgierok/guitar-specs/README.md

 ### HTTPS Configuration

-When `ENABLE_HTTPS=true`:
-- The application runs on HTTPS using the specified certificate and key
+The application runs exclusively in HTTPS mode:
-- HTTP requests are automatically redirected to HTTPS (if `REDIRECT_HTTP=true`)
+- **SSL certificates are required** - the application will not start without valid certificates
-- HSTS headers are automatically added to enforce HTTPS usage
+- **HSTS headers are always enabled** to enforce HTTPS usage
-- All security headers are optimised for HTTPS
+- **All security headers are optimised** for HTTPS
-- SSL certificate validation ensures:
+- **SSL certificate validation ensures**:
   - Certificate format is valid (PEM/DER)
   - Certificate is not expired
   - Certificate is not yet to be valid
   - Certificate expires within 30 days (warning)
   - Private key is compatible with certificate
   - RSA key size is at least 2048 bits

+**Note**: HTTP to HTTPS redirection is handled by Cloudflare or your reverse proxy, not by the application itself.

 ## Makefile Commands